Destiny's Child: 2000–2003: Survivor, subsequent releases, hiatus and side projects

 At the 2001 Billboard Music Awards, Destiny's Child won several accolades, including Artist of the Year and Duo/Group of the Year, and again won Artist of the Year among five awards they snagged in 2001.
 In September 2000, the group took home two at the sixth annual Soul Train Lady of Soul Awards, including R&B/Soul Album of the Year, Group for The Writing's on the Wall.
 Destiny's Child recorded their third album, Survivor, from mid-2000 until early 2001.
-In the production process, Knowles assumed more control in co-producing and co-writing almost the entire album.
+In the production process, Beyoncé assumed more control in co-producing and co-writing almost the entire album.
 Survivor hit record stores in the spring of 2001 and entered the Billboard 200 at number one, selling over 663,000 copies in its first week sales.
 The first three singles, "Independent Women Part I", "Survivor" and "Bootylicious" reached the top three in the United States and were also successful in other countries; the first two were consecutive number-one singles in the United Kingdom.
 The album was certified four-time platinum in the United States and double platinum in Australia.
 It sold 6 million copies as of July 27, 2001.

 In the wake of the September 11 attacks, Destiny's Child canceled a European tour and performed in a concert benefit for the survivors.
 In October 2001, the group released a holiday album, 8 Days of Christmas, which contained updated versions of several Christmas songs.
 The album managed to reach number thirty-four on the Billboard 200.
 In February 2001, Destiny's Child won two Grammy awards for "Say My Name": Best R&B Vocal Performance by a Duo or Group and Best R&B Song.
 They also earned an American Music Award for Favorite Soul/R&B Band/Duo.
 Also in 2001, Destiny's Child sang backup vocals for Solange Knowles, who was the lead, on the theme song to the animated Disney Channel series The Proud Family.
 In March 2002, a remix compilation titled This Is the Remix was released to win fans over before a new studio album would be released.
 The remix album reached number 29 in the United States.
-The lead single "Survivor" was by some interpreted as a response to the strife between the band members, although Knowles claimed it was not directed at anybody.
+The lead single "Survivor" was by some interpreted as a response to the strife between the band members, although Beyoncé claimed it was not directed at anybody.
 Seeing it as a breach of the agreement that barred each party from public disparagement, Roberson and Luckett once again filed a lawsuit against Destiny's Child and Sony Music, shortly following the release of This Is the Remix.
 In June 2002, remaining cases were settled in court.